gnudrew/-kivy-FeelGoodMobileApp/README.md

 # -kivy-MoodBoosterMobileApp

-Multiscreen mobile app handling user credentials and mood-quote matching.
-Packaged using *buildozer* in *VirtualBox* Ubuntu environment.
+A multiscreen Android app that handles user credentials and retrieves quotes relevant to a mood of the user's choosing Packaged using *buildozer* in *VirtualBox* Ubuntu environment.

 ### Packages used: